 Proposed Darwin Award for vaccine policyTagged:

 Sometimes politicians pursue policies so breathtakingly out of touch with reality, you just don’t know what to say.
-Understandable, because “breathtaking”.
+(Understandably, because “breathtaking”.)

 The Darwin Prize